manishwork-byte/portfolio/README.md

-# Manish Waghmare - Portfolio
+# Manish Waghmare - Portfolio website

 A clean, modern, and fully responsive personal portfolio website for **Manish Waghmare**, a Java Backend Developer.
 Built with semantic HTML5, CSS3 (with custom variables for theming), and vanilla JavaScript.